cornishcoder1/pp5-frontend-the-winding-path/README.md

 ## Unfixed

-No notable bugs have been found to remain and the website functions as expected.
+No notable bugs have been found to remain.

 ***